Best Paid Focus Groups in 2021: Make $150+/hour

 Focus Forward / Survey Squad

 Survey Squad is powered by Focus Forward and provides opportunities for focus groups, phone interviews, online diaries, and other types of marketing research.
-They are looking for consumers as well as business and medical professionals.
+They’re a highly specialized marketing group, therefore they’re looking for consumers as well as business and medical professionals.

 Payout: Surveys pay $1-$5; studies pay $100-$300; paid via cash, check or gift card